If you’re a first-time mom, you’ll be surprised by the amount of stuff you’ll need to pack for baby when you travel.

 - Good walking shoes

-- Sarongs – can be used as swimsuit cover-up and baby carrier
+- Sarongs – can be used as a swimsuit cover-up and baby carrier

 Specifically for Baby